RisingFisan/ACE_Grader/README.md

 Automatic Code Evaluator and Grader

+ACE Grader was developed as part of my Master's Dissertation in Software Engineering at Universidade do Minho.
+I was supervised by Professor Pedro Rangel Henriques and Professor Alda Gancarski.

 ## What is ACE Grader?
 ACE Grader, as the name implies, is an automatic grading solution for programming exercises!
 It uses a combination of dynamic and static analysis in order to evaluate submitted programs.